This diploma has two stages, each comprising 120 credits.

 Optional Access module – visit Entry requirements to find out about starting this course with a preparatory Access module.

 You will start with a broad introduction to the social sciences that explores a wide range of factors shaping the nature of contemporary society.
-You’ll then choose between exploring the social world in more depth, an introduction to psychology, or studying a combination of modules covering mathematics and personal finance.
+You’ll then choose between exploring the social world in more depth, and introductions to criminology, psychology, personal finance and economics.